• Skip to primary navigation

 The longer the pizza dough is in the fridge, the more flavorful the crust.
 Do not exceed 72 hours, as the dough will not rise well after this amount of time.

 If preparing the dough in advance, allow it to rise overnight in the fridge, divide into 8 dough balls and freeze each in a freezer-safe plastic bag.
 Defrost overnight in the fridge or on the counter at room temperature.
-Continue to next step once the dough reached room temperature
+Continue to next step once the dough reached room temperature.

 Step 3

-Remove the dough from the fridge about an hour before you plan to make pizza.
 Divide the dough into 8 equal portions.
 You can eyeball it or weigh the total dough, dividing by eight to get the weight of each ball of dough.
 I typically portion off pieces that weigh 180-200 grams.

 On a heavily floured surface, dip both sides of the dough into the extra flour then gently stretch each into an 8-10 inch circle.
 Stretch less for a thicker crust pizza or stretch more for a thin crust pizza dough.
 You can use a rolling pin, if desired.